Thanks for checking out my Taylormade Stealth vs Cobra LTDx driver comparison.

 These are two GREAT drivers that kept this mediocre driver of the golf ball in play a lot more than I deserved.

-The LTDx is the clear winner on price and value.
+• The LTDx is the clear winner on price and value

 My #1 suggestion is to test both clubs before you buy.
 Either at your local golf store or take advantage of Global Golf's Utry trial program.
 I use it and recommend it.

-There are different versions of each driver, so you may need to test a little more to find the ideal driver for you.
+But, there are different versions of each driver, so you may need to test a little more to find the ideal driver for you.

 5.0